Anshika2508/jktour/README.md

 - **Freshchat Integration**: An AI-powered chat agent integrated with Freshchat for real-time assistance, providing an intelligent response to user queries about the platform, travel tips, or general assistance.
 - **Search Bar**: Easily search for places or users by name, email, or location within the platform.
 - **Restricted Sign-in**: The sign-in functionality has restricted access to ensure only authenticated users can log in to the platform, providing additional security.
+- **Image Hosting with ImgHippo API**: All user-uploaded images, such as profile pictures, are hosted using the ImgHippo API, a free but reliable and efficient image hosting solution.

 ## **Tech Stack**